khulnasoft-bot/github-actions-sandbox/docs/en/docs/external-links.md

 # External Links and Articles

-**FastAPI** has a great community constantly growing.
+**ReadyAPI** has a great community constantly growing.

-There are many posts, articles, tools, and projects, related to **FastAPI**.
+There are many posts, articles, tools, and projects, related to **ReadyAPI**.

 Here's an incomplete list of some of them.

 !!! tip
-    If you have an article, project, tool, or anything related to **FastAPI** that is not yet listed here, create a <a href="https://github.com/tiangolo/fastapi/edit/master/docs/en/data/external_links.yml" class="external-link" target="_blank">Pull Request adding it</a>.
+    If you have an article, project, tool, or anything related to **ReadyAPI** that is not yet listed here, create a <a href="https://github.com/khulnasoft/readyapi/edit/master/docs/en/data/external_links.yml" class="external-link" target="_blank">Pull Request adding it</a>.

 ## Articles